 At wp-staging.com, we have deactivated the automatic plugin and theme updates on our site and WordPress core updates.
 We use a shop system that our customers use to complete their purchases, so we have to make sure that our website never goes down.

-Whether you’re using automatic or manual updates, it’s crucial to make sure you have regular backups of your site.
-If you aren’t using a Backup plugin yet, have a look at WP STAGING | PRO, which delivers a full enterprise-level approved backup and migration feature.
+Whether you’re using automatic or manual updates, it’s crucial to ensure you have regular site backups.
+If you aren’t using a Backup plugin, look at WP STAGING | PRO, which delivers a full enterprise-level approved backup and migration feature.

 How to Disable Automatic Updates